giorgi-o/SkinPeek/README.md

 ## Acknowledgements

 - [Hamper](https://github.com/OwOHamper/) for the idea and [the code](https://github.com/OwOHamper/Valorant-item-shop-discord-bot/blob/main/item_shop_viewer.py) showing how to do it
-- [Valorant-api](https://dash.valorant-api.com/) for skin names and images
+- [Valorant-api](https://dash.valorant-api.com/) for the skin names and images
+- [muckelba](https://github.com/muckelba) for writing the battlepass calculator
 - [warriorzz](https://github.com/warriorzz) for setting up the Docker
 - [The discord server](https://discord.gg/a9yzrw3KAm), join here!